Has your student loan not arrived?

 If you haven't received your first student loan payment because you've applied to Student Finance England or NHS Bursaries but your assessment has not been completed, you may be eligible for emergency funding.

 Short-Term Loans are cash payments at a set rate to help with essential expenditure while you're waiting for funding to come through.
-The initial loan will cover up to three weeks and you may request a further loan if your funding has still not arrived by the end of this period.

 You must be enrolled with Birmingham City University for the relevant academic year before any emergency funding can be paid.